-On or before July 1, 2018, network adequacy standards for LTSS provider types will be developed with 42 CFR 438.68
+Network adequacy standards for LTSS provider types must be developed consistent with 42 CFR 438.68.
 DVHA's network monitoring activities for this provider type will focus on statewide coverage, rather than the typical distance standards used for other provider types.

-If the travel time standard is exceeded in a particular area, DVHA will work aggressively to bring that provider into the network.
+If the travel time standard is exceeded in a particular area, DVHA will work to bring new providers into the network.